Great cormorant: Distribution

 This is a very common and widespread bird species.
-It feeds on the sea, in estuaries, and on freshwater lakes and rivers.
-Northern birds migrate south and winter along any coast that is well-supplied with fish.
+It feeds at sea in inshore waters, in estuaries, and on freshwater lakes and rivers.
+Northern birds migrate south to escape waters that freeze in winter, moving to any coast or freshwater that is unfrozen and well-supplied with fish; in warmer areas, birds disperse locally.
+They only rarely cross larger bodies of water such as the North Sea.

-In Serbia, the cormorant lives in Vojvodina.
-However, after 1945 many artificial lakes were formed in Serbia; some of them became potential habitats for cormorants.
-Currently, on the Lake Ćelije, formed in 1980, there is a resident colony of cormorants, who nest there and are present throughout the year, except January–February 1985 and February 2012 when the lake surface was completely frozen.

-The type subspecies, P. c. carbo, is found mainly in Atlantic waters and nearby inland areas: on western European coasts and east across the Palearctic to Siberia and to North Africa, the Faroe Islands, Iceland and Greenland; and on the eastern seaboard of North America.
-The subspecies P. c. novaehollandiae is found in Australian waters.
+The type subspecies, P. c. carbo, is found mainly in Atlantic waters and nearby inland areas, on northwestern European coasts, the Faroe Islands, Iceland and Greenland, and on the northeastern seaboard of North America.
+The widespread continental subspecies P. c. sinensis occurs on most of mainland Europe and east across the Palearctic to Siberia and southeastern Asia.
+The subspecies P. c. novaehollandiae is found in Australian and New Zealand waters.

 Behaviour

 Breeding

-The great cormorant often nests in colonies near wetlands, rivers, and sheltered inshore waters.
+The great cormorant nests in colonies near wetlands, rivers, and sheltered inshore waters.
 Pairs will use the same nest site to breed year after year.
 It builds its nest, which is made from sticks, in trees, on the ledges of cliffs, and on the ground on rocky islands that are free of predators.

-This cormorant lays a clutch of three to five eggs that measure 63 by 41 mm on average.
+They lay a clutch of three to five eggs that measure 63 by 41 mm on average.
 The eggs are a pale blue or green, and sometimes have a white chalky layer covering them.
 These eggs are incubated for a period of about 28 to 31 days.

-Feeding
+Food and feeding

 The great cormorant feeds on fish caught through diving.
-This bird feeds primarily on wrasses, but it also takes sand smelt, flathead and common soles.
-The average weight of fish taken by great cormorants increased with decreasing air and water temperature, being 30 g during summer, 109 g during a warm winter and 157 g during the cold winter (all values for non-breeding birds).
+Birds at the Chausey Islands feed primarily on wrasses, but also takes sand smelt, flathead and common soles.
+The average weight of fish taken by great cormorants increases with decreasing air and water temperature.
 Cormorants consume all fish of appropriate size that they are able to catch in summer and noticeably select for larger, mostly torpedo-shaped fish in winter.
-Thus, the winter elevation of foraging efficiency described for cormorants by various researchers is due to capturing larger fish not due to capturing more fish.
-In some freshwater systems, the losses of fish due to overwintering great cormorants were estimated to be up to 80 kg per ha each year (e.g. Vltava River, Czech Republic).
+In winter, the foraging efficiency described for cormorants by various researchers is increased by capturing larger fish, not due to capturing more fish.
+In some freshwater systems, the take of fish by overwintering great cormorants was estimated to be up to 80 kg per ha per year (e.g. Vltava River, Czech Republic).